hikkaaa/ML-Trading/README.md

 Machine Learning Applied to Stock &amp; Crypto Trading - Python (by Udemy)

 Gain an edge in financial trading through deploying Machine Learning techniques to financial data using Python.
-In this course, you will:
+In this course, I will:

 - Discover hidden market states and regimes using Hidden Markov Models.